ethberlinzwei/Find-A-Team/README.md

 -   Browse existing inserations: [ethberlinzwei/Find-A-Team/issues](https://github.com/ethberlinzwei/Find-A-Team/issues)
 -   Connect with hackers on Riot: [#ethberlinhackers:matrix.org](https://riot.im/app/#/room/#ethberlinhackers:matrix.org)

-This repository of knowledge guides you through getting started with ETHBerlin, Ethereum, blockchain, and decentralized application development.
+![ETHBerlin logo](https://ethberlinzwei.com/img/mainlogo.svg)

 You are looking for a hacker to help buidl your idea or you're looking for a team to join?
 You've come to the right place!

-![ETHBerlin logo](https://ethberlinzwei.com/img/mainlogo.svg)

 Hacking together is much more fun, so let's find you a team.

 ## Hacker looking for a team